Is an Education Degree Worth It?

 Is a teaching degree worth the student debt?

 For most students, yes.
-The median teacher earns $30,140 more per year than a high school diploma holder, and loan forgiveness programs (PSLF, Teacher Loan Forgiveness) can eliminate significant debt for teachers at qualifying schools.
-The best strategy is minimizing tuition by attending a public in-state university.
+The median teacher earns well above what a worker with only a high school diploma earns.
+The best strategy for keeping debt manageable is minimizing tuition by attending a public in-state university.

 What is the highest-paying job with an education degree?